• Book Appointment

 6. Contact Greenwoods Dental (Your Orthodontist): As soon as you’ve handled the immediate situation and confirmed you’re not experiencing emergency symptoms, call our Greenwoods Dental office.
 Even if you’re feeling fine, a missing bracket needs to be addressed.

 • Why contact us?
-We need to replace the missing bracket to keep your orthodontic treatment on track.
-A missing bracket can affect the forces on your teeth, potentially slowing down progress or causing unwanted tooth movement.
+The missing bracket will need replacement to keep your orthodontic treatment on track.
+A bracket gone missing can affect the forces on your teeth, potentially slowing down alignment process and causing unwanted tooth movement.

-• We can also offer further guidance based on your specific situation.
+• A dentist’s clinic can also offer further guidance based on your specific situation.

 7. Manage Any Discomfort While You Wait: If the missing bracket has left a sharp wire poking your cheek or gum, use a small piece of orthodontic wax to cover it.
 This will prevent irritation until you can get to our office.
 We always recommend having orthodontic wax on hand for minor discomforts!